What's with all the Bitcoin hate from guys with deep pockets?

 Alwaleed also said he agrees with Dimon, who last month called Bitcoin a "fraud."
 Dimon has told his own traders he would fire them "in a second" if he found they were investing in Bitcoin on the side.

 And just a couple of weeks ago, BlackRock's CEO called the digital currency an "index of money laundering."
-The coin's anonymous nature and low exchange rates have turned it into a favorite haven for those looking to move money around internationally and avoid their country's currency controls.
+The coin's allowance for virtually anonymous transactions and minimal to zero fees have turned it into a favorite haven for those looking to move money around internationally and avoid their country's currency controls.

 Just days ago his chief investment strategist Richard Turnill told Business Insider that "there's no inherent right or wrong price for Bitcoin" and since he's incapable of assigning it any value he's not an owner.